mysinmyc/myNotes/docker.md

 ## Environment
-in my pc ttpically i work in a virtual machine guest Centos/7.
+in my pc typically i work in a virtual machine guest Centos/7.
 Guest is configure with two virtual nics:

 - a nat network to access to internet